Fell in Co-op City. Went to Urgent Care at Bay Plaza. Still in pain-do I need a lawyer?

 🗺️ Right across from Bay Plaza Shopping Center — near Barnes & Noble and Applebee’s.

-Went to Urgent Care After a Co-op City Accident?
+Went to Urgent Care After an Accident?

-Many accident victims start their medical care at a local urgent care clinic.
+Many Bronx accident victims start their medical care at a local urgent care clinic.
 If you went to CityMD, DocGo, or any walk-in center after your accident — we’ve built a full resource explaining how those records help support your case.

 👉 See how urgent care visits impact your case